Discovery Grants (individual) program

 Outcomes and skills gained by HQP

 Describe your most significant examples of HQP outcomes, and explain how your training contributed to their success (e.g., skills and experiences gained, outcomes such as further studies or career).
 A successful outcome can be broadly defined as any outcome in which the HQP has an impact.
-This impact can be in natural sciences, engineering, or other fields, but it needs to be clear how the HQP is using the skills gained in the applicant’s research training environment.
+This impact can be in natural sciences, engineering, or other fields, but it needs to be clear how the HQP is using the skills, experience and knowledge gained or developed in the applicant’s research training environment.

 Most significant contributions to research